vulturechoujin/Movie-Database/README.md

 `npm` comes bundled with Node.js.
 If Node.js is not installed, npm will not work.

-Check if Node.js and npm are installed:
+Check if Node.js and npm are installed using your computer **Terminal**:

 ```bash
 node -v